Fotkurz/snippets/datastructures/go/README.md

 # Go Datastructures

-Common implementation of DataStructures and Algorithms in Go.
+Common implementation of DataStructures in Go.

 Feel free to use any of them.